unicode-org/icu4x/docs/tutorials/data_provider.md

 use icu_provider::hello_world::HelloWorldFormatter;
 use icu::locid::locale;
 use icu::locid::subtags::Language;
-use std::path::PathBuf;
+use std::path::Path;
 use writeable::Writeable;

-// Our growable data provider will be a fallback-enabled ForkByKeyProvider forking between a
-// BlobDataProvider with static core data and a MultiForkByErrorProvider with runtime-loaded data. type GrowableDataProvider = LocaleFallbackProvider<
-    ForkByKeyProvider<
-        BlobDataProvider,
-        MultiForkByErrorProvider<FsDataProvider, MissingLocalePredicate>
-    >
->;

-// Create the empty MultiForkByErrorProvider: let multi_lang_provider = MultiForkByErrorProvider::new_with_predicate(
+// Create the empty MultiForkByErrorProvider: let mut provider = MultiForkByErrorProvider::new_with_predicate(
     vec![],
     MissingLocalePredicate
 );

-// Put together the rest of the data pipeline: static CORE_DATA: &[u8] = include_bytes!("../../../provider/adapters/tests/data/fallback.postcard");
-let provider = BlobDataProvider::try_new_from_static_blob(CORE_DATA)
-    .expect("Core data should be valid");
-let provider = ForkByKeyProvider::new(provider, multi_lang_provider);
-let mut provider: GrowableDataProvider = LocaleFallbackProvider::try_new_with_buffer_provider(provider)
-    .expect("Fallback data is in core data");

-// Helper function to add data into the GrowableDataProvider on demand: let mut get_hello_world_formatter = |loc: &DataLocale| {
+// Helper function to add data into the growable provider on demand: let mut get_hello_world_formatter = |loc: &DataLocale| {
     // Try to create the formatter a first time with data that has already been loaded. if let Ok(formatter) = HelloWorldFormatter::try_new_with_buffer_provider(&provider, loc) {